Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 • To try to break through perceived indifference

-• Because we’re emotionally flooded and have lost regulation
+• Because we’re flooded

 • Out of learned behavior from family patterns